Sustainability Management

 • Compliance e-learning

-• Interview operating companies on compliance issues and response status: 25 companies
+• Implement interviews on compliance issues and response status

 • Conduct compliance e-learning